SMByC/AcATaMa/README.md

 AcATaMa was developing, designed and implemented by the Group of Forest and Carbon Monitoring System (SMByC), operated by the Institute of Hydrology, Meteorology and Environmental Studies (IDEAM) - Colombia.

 Author and developer: *Xavier C. Llano*
-Theoretical support, tester and product verification: Gustavo Galindo, Jhonatan Andrés Arias, Katerine Vergara
+Documentation, testers and product verification: *Gustavo Galindo, Jhonatan Andrés Arias, Katerine Vergara*

 ### Contact